shyuuun/dotfiles-config/README.md

 I'm not actively maintaining it, because I'm using a Macbook Air M1.
-I decided to put all my dot configs here so I will shared to those mentioned platforms.
+I decided to put all my dot configs here so I will share to those mentioned platforms.

 This repository contains my configs in: